isc-projects/bind9/doc/arm/reference.rst

 If a remote server is giving out bad data, marking it as bogus prevents further queries to it.
 The default value of ``bogus`` is ``no``.

+If a remote server is giving out broken NSEC records with type maps that are missing types that actually exist, ``broken-nsec`` can be used to stop NSEC records from negative responses from the given servers being cached and thus available to ``synth-from-dnssec``.
+The default value is ``no``.

 The ``provide-ixfr`` clause determines whether the local server, acting as primary, responds with an incremental zone transfer when the given